 - And meat.

-Remember – carbs are not the enemy.
-You can and should eat certain complex carbohydrates like quinoa.
+We are also encouraged to eat certain complex carbohydrates like quinoa.
 At this point, I was raring to go.
 I was ready for regular food and I eat like this to this day.
 Unfortunately, I have some weird side effects.
 I can’t eat animal protein so I supplement with protein water and shakes still even though my surgeon prefers ‘real food’.
 He and my nutritionist understand my challenges.

 Now, I want you to remember that this is according to my bariatric surgeon, Dr. Steven Fass.
 He is located at Southwest Bariatrics in Austin, TX.
 Your surgeon may have a different plan in mind.
 That’s fine.
 Follow your surgeon’s office and ask a nutritionist if you need further tweaking or advice.